donutrj/verdigris2/content/Characters/Characters.md

 | Creditor & Debtor      |
 # Gear
 In addition to the starting gear provided by the backgrounds, a player may purchase [[Equipment|equipment]] and [[Arms & Armor|arms]] with a starting pool of 10d6 silver.

+# Skills
+Skills are learned bonuses that apply to tests and saves.
+Characters start with no skills.
+Learn more about them [[Skills|here]].